Talking points, sample letters and how to contact your representatives

 Support TEAPA and help secure an end to wild animal suffering in circuses across the US.

-Ask your member of congress to support TEAPA using one of our sample letters below or using our talking points (which are also helpful for meetings with and calls to your Congress member).
+Ask your Senators and Representative to support federal legislation to ban the use of wild animals in traveling circuses.
+Feel free to personalize our sample letters below or use our talking points (which are also helpful for meetings with and calls to your Congress member).

 Use the form below to find your member of the House of Representatives

 Together we can stop circus suffering in the US!

 I am writing as a constituent to ask for your support of federal legislation to protect wild animals in circuses.
 Such legislation addresses an important issue that gravely concerns me about the welfare of wild animals forced to perform in traveling circuses.

 Careful research and detailed undercover investigations have shown the welfare of animals is unacceptably compromised under the confinement and cruel training practices that are inherent in traveling circuses.
 Wild, stressed animals in close quarters with the public has proven to be a public safety hazard, with escaped animals both maiming and even killing members of the public, including children.

 Every time we allow a majestic wild animal to be reduced to a cheap circus trick, we are not just turning a blind eye to cruelty, we are advancing the belief that it is acceptable to be inhumane and setting a poor example for our children.
 Simply put, animal acts in circuses are antiquated and belong in the past.
 Entertaining contemporary circuses like Cirque du Soleil prove that the show will go on without abused animals.